Variations and revocations

 - Form 8: Application to vary or revoke a therapeutic treatment order and/or therapeutic treatment (placement) order.

-- If you are seeking the revocation of a protection order to obtain a different protection order, you may need to lodge Form 27: Application for extension of a protection order concurrently with Form 28: Application to vary or revoke a protection order (see Court owned forms).
+- If you are seeking the revocation of a protection order to obtain a different protection order, you may need to lodge Form 27: Application for extension of a protection order concurrently with Form 28: Application to vary or revoke a protection order (see Court - Events forms).
 If you do not lodge the extension application prior to the expiry date, the current order may lapse prior to the making of the new order.
 A lapsed order cannot be reinstated.

 - Serve copies of the issued application form as soon as possible on the child (12 years or older), the child’s parents and any party to the proceeding.
 See Service of documents.